Grace Cottage Hospital

 Grace Cottage Family Health & Hospital is an independent, non-profit critical access hospital and rural health clinic located in Townshend, Vermont.
-The 19-bed hospital specializes in serving patients with acute, rehabilitative and palliative care needs.
-The hospital has a 24/7 emergency department, a diagnostic imaging department and a full-service laboratory.
-Grace Cottage Family Health has ten primary care providers, a pediatrician, a psychiatric nurse practitioner, a urologist, and podiatrist.
-Physical, occupational, and speech therapy are offered to inpatients and outpatients.
+Founded in 1949, the 19-bed hospital specializes in serving patients with acute, rehabilitative, and palliative care needs.
+The hospital has a 24/7 emergency department, a diagnostic imaging department, and a full-service laboratory.
+Grace Cottage Family Health has ten primary care providers, a pediatric nurse practitioner, two psychiatric nurse practitioners, a urologist, and a podiatrist.
+Physical and Occupational therapists are offered to inpatients and outpatients.
 The hospital also operates a retail pharmacy, Messenger Valley Pharmacy.